sourceduty/Computational_Cybernetics/README.md

 | Autonomous Self-Regulation        | Fully autonomous, integrates all lower levels, sets goals, predicts, adapts.| Autonomous vehicles in dynamic environments.       | Full independence, dynamic adaptation, goal-setting. |

 #
+### Theoretical Cybernetics

+Theoretical Cybernetics is the study of systems, control, and communication in complex and adaptive systems, focusing on understanding how systems self-regulate and process information to achieve desired outcomes.
+Rooted in interdisciplinary fields such as mathematics, engineering, biology, and sociology, theoretical cybernetics seeks to formulate universal principles that govern the behavior of both natural and artificial systems.
+By modeling these systems with concepts like feedback loops, control theory, and information processing, theoretical cybernetics provides insights into how systems can adapt, learn, and evolve in response to environmental changes.
+It often utilizes computational models to simulate these dynamics, offering a framework to predict system behavior under varying conditions.

+At its core, theoretical cybernetics explores how information is transmitted and processed to maintain stability and adaptability within a system.
+This branch of cybernetics emphasizes abstract and mathematical approaches to system design, allowing researchers to apply its principles across disciplines – from the regulation of biological processes in living organisms to the design of autonomous robots and artificial intelligence.
+By examining how feedback mechanisms operate within these systems, theoretical cybernetics not only enhances our understanding of complex behaviors but also helps in designing systems that can self-regulate and optimize their performance autonomously.

+#
 ### Related Links

 [ChatGPT](https://github.com/sourceduty/ChatGPT/tree/main)